d4wner/Vulnerabilities-Report/gd-rating-system.md

 Well ,sir ,I just found some XSS bugs and LFI(Local File Include) bug here.

+The report link to the wordpress-form is missing, because the manager do not wish to put the public in danger ,I'll just write some details here.

 #### XSS

 Here different php files suffer from the bug, exactly, some other files also don't filter well.